gustafe/aoc2024/README.md

 ### Day 12: Garden Groups

-Part 1 only for now.
+This took me a few days - not that I worked on it full time, but in the times between other puzzles.

 I use flood-fill to fill out the different areas, and at the same time I mark out if I find a border and in which direction it's facing.
-That helped me find the perimiter, and is a good start for finding sides (or rather corners), but I still need to figure out all the literal edge cases.
+That helped me find the perimiter, and is a good start for finding sides.

+After messing around trying to identify corners, I did what everyone else did and "sorted" sides per row and column.

-Score: 1
+Score: 2

 Leaderboard completion time: 17m42s